Updated February 27, 2023

 “Today’s voice of the customer is no longer just about customer surveys and focus groups.
 New technologies can capture solicited and unsolicited customer feedback across many different touchpoints and stages of the customer experience ecosystem.
 This provides a much more holistic understanding of customer needs and sentiment that can be used to develop superior customer experiences and stronger customer relationships.” – Mike McGuirk, Capturing the Voice of the Customer Extends Well Beyond Surveys, Customer Strategist; Twitter: @tteclife

-19. Ask more and better questions for more useful results than basic metrics provide.
+19. Ask the right questions for more useful results than basic metrics provide.

 20. Use VoC to fuel your development plans directly.

 “Most companies turn to leaders or internal feedback networks in making development decisions.
 However, taking into consideration what we mentioned above, the customers know what they need best.
 So, you should really be seeking for their opinions.
 On every step of the way, ask for validation and confirmation of functionality from customers.
-Don’t wait until your budget is exhausted.” – Ashley Cheng, Voice of Customer: Why VoC should lead your product development process, UserSnap; Twitter: @usersnap
+Don’t wait until your budget is exhausted.” – Ashley Cheng, Voice of the customer: the best VoC guide, UserSnap; Twitter: @usersnap

 21. Ask questions you might not like the answers to for more useful VoC results.